gui20m/2425poo/README.md

-# GrupoTP-31
+# Project

----
+A music management app created for an OOP (Object-Oriented Programming) class.

-## Project
+The app includes user and artist views, as well as an admin panel that provides the ability to manage the content available on the platform.

-A management music app made for OOP Class.
+This project was successfully completed by implementing key OOP concepts such as polymorphism, inheritance, and encapsulation.

 ---